Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage context with filters and references a mirror command, but does not explicitly state when to use this tool versus alternatives or when not to use it.
-No exclusions or comparisons to siblings are provided.
+The description implies usage for listing boards with optional filters but does not explicitly state when to use this tool versus alternatives like jira_board_issues or jira_search.
+It lacks guidance on when not to use or which sibling to prefer in certain scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.